shivam23rawat/crypto-tracker/README.md

 ## Tech
 Project has been made using the following :-
 1. React
+2. CoinGecko API
-2. Axios (Promise based HTTP client)
+3. Axios (Promise based HTTP client)
-3. JSX
+4. JSX
-4. CSS
+5. CSS

 ## Building
 Project can be run at localhost using yarn.